SpakowitzLab/wlcsim/README.rst

 something arbitrary for these values (like the length of the chain, the persistence length, etc).

+For tips on setting up and running simulations see :ref:`tips`.

 To Run
 ------

 Simply typing ``make`` in the top level directory will build the simulator from source.
 The executable created (``wlcsim.exe``) will data from the ``input/``